nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Displaying statistics

-1. Displaying statistics of flash card(s) in FlashBack
+1. Displaying statistics of flashcard(s) in FlashBack

     1. Prerequisites: There must be at least one reviewed flashcard in the list.